shoprunback/shoprunback-php/README.md

 In order to work with the different ShopRunBack elements, you will need to to call each object using their namespace, or with the keyword `use` (example: `use Shoprunback\\Elements\\User;`)

-## Testing

-To run tests, open your terminal, go to your project's root directory and run the command `phpunit`

-If you want to run a precise test, you need to specify the path to the test file like so `phpunit path/to/FileTest.php`

 ## PHP Versions Compability

 To test your code compatibility across older and newer PHP versions, run this command